Explore Tasmania's West Coast with a Guided Tour

 Bring your appetite as today – the final day on your life-changing tour from Launceston to Hobart – you’ll try some of the state’s most applauded produce.
 First stop is Hellyers Road Whisky Distillery.
 Tasmanian tipples – whether whisky or gin – take home global awards for good reason, as you’ll fast discover.
 Steel yourself for the ciders fermented at Mount Gnomon Farm, in the hills overlooking the petite town of Penguin.
 If there’s an Australian destination with a cuter name, we’re yet to find it on any map.
 Here, passionate farmer Guy Robertson will pour brews made from apples grown in his heritage orchard, before you sit down to a farm-to-table Be My Guest lunch.
 Then you’re on your way to quirky Sheffield, the ‘Town of Murals’, before travelling through the Meander Valley to Launceston.

-Day 7 - Launceston
+Day 7 - Farewell from Launceston

 Your final day of Tasmania touring ends on a high in Cataract Gorge, a rare natural phenomenon on the outskirts of Launceston.
 There’s bushland on one side, and a Victorian garden replete with ferns and exotic plants on the other.
 Get a different perspective of the green cavern on the scenic chairlift, zipping you over the water to a lofty lookout.
 You can’t leave Tassie without sipping a few of its cool-climate wines, perhaps a pinot noir or flute of sparkling enjoyed overlooking the manicured grounds of the Josef Chromy Estate.
 Be sure to wander the grounds before you sample the range, then settle in with your favourite drop enjoyed over lunch.
 This afternoon is yours: if you’re not heading home yet, we recommend extending your adventure with an optional cruise along the Tamar River.
 A fitting end to a week of wonderment.